mavidian/DataConveyer_SavedConfig/README.md

   - ConfigData folder intended to contain saved configuration data named TimeZones, i.e. the results from the two projects located in the Config folder.

-    + TimeZones.cfg is the XML configuration data created by executing ConfigCreator project.
+    + TimeZones.cfg is the XML configuration data created by executing the ConfigCreator application.

-    + TimeZones.dll is the build target of the TimeZones project (copied via post-build event).
+    + TimeZones.dll is the build target of the TimeZones project; it is copied to ConfigData during the TimeZones project build (via post-build event).

-  - Input folder that constitutes input location for the two projects located in the main folder, i.e. IncludeTimeZone and SplitByTimeZone (note that both projects use the TimeZones configuration from the ConfigData folder).
+  - Input folder - input location for the two projects located in the main folder, i.e. IncludeTimeZone and SplitByTimeZone (note that both projects use the TimeZones configuration from the ConfigData folder).
 A sample input file (input.csv) is included.

-  - Output folder that constitutes output destination for files produced by the two projects located in the main folder, i.e. IncludeTimeZone and SplitByTimeZone.
+  - Output folder - output destination for files produced by the two projects located in the main folder, i.e. IncludeTimeZone and SplitByTimeZone.

 ## Installation